tychosoft/moderncli/FEATURES.md

 ## random.hpp

 Generate random keys and data using openssl rand functions.
+Also has some utility functions like b64 support for binary data and to manipulate keys.

 ## serial.hpp

 Support serial I/O operations through a serial port or ptty device.
 Includes support for line buffered and timed input.
-Serial support depends on posix termios and is disabled on non-posix platforms.
+Serial support is provided for both modern posix and windows platforms.

 ## socket.hpp

 Generic C++ socket library.
-This deals with low level socket behavior and could be thought of as a C++ wrapper for the BSD socket api.
+This stand-alone header deals with low level socket behavior, including multicast, and could be thought of as a C++ wrapper for the BSD socket api.
+This also provides address lookup and manipulations, access to name services, and many convenient low level utility functions.
+A special service is provided for identifying network interfaces.

+## stream.hpp

+Generic C++ network streams based on i/o stream classes.
+These are typically used to make client connections to a server, or to accept a listener.
+The design assumption is one would create an instance for a given network session that may process in it's own thread.
+The lifetime of such a thread and object would be associated with the lifetime of the network session itself.

+The primary constructors can create a new connected socket, or can receive an accepted socket from a listener.
+The header is purely stand-alone, though it often would also be used with socket.hpp for servers or useful utility functions.
+Being stand-alone it could be combined with other kinds of C++ networking libraries easily without a lot of overlap.

+In the future this will include secure socket support.

 ## strings.hpp